 The Remote Class spreadsheet comes with two Google Forms attached.
 First of all, let’s check if these forms are configured correctly.

-Make sure that the Collect email addresses and Restrict to users in [name of your organization] and its trusted organizations boxes are both checked.
+Within Settings, click on Responses and make sure that the Collect email addresses and Restrict to users in [name of your organization] and its trusted organizations boxes are both checked.

 By ticking these two options, the form will automatically obtain the email address from the user’s Google account (in this case, that’s the student who is logged in).

 Your students will use this form to confirm that they are present in an online class.
 Note that this form doesn’t contain any fields to fill out.
 Your students simply have to click the Submit button to register their presence in the class.